tinaponting/ai-robots-scrapers/README.md

 # Updates: **
 ###WORKNG ON A NEW LIST, HAVE Patience / working now: 260304 - /still some fielsto update, and check so it works, updated Lists!###

+* ADDED:260304: Strictpattern Ai, if they refuses to go away:)
 * Updated:260304: ROBOTS-HTACCESSTOUSE.txt renamed from: ROBOTS-HTACCESS.txt
 * Updated:260302: AI-SHIELD - updated with Latest Ai + AI scrapers
 * Updated:260301: ROBOTS-HTACCESS LIST,Caddy, Myhaccess, Haproxy, nginx - Forgot a useragent!